AmirMotefaker/Books-Should-Read/README.md

-# Best books which should read every programmer(Data Analyst)
+# Best books which should read every programmer(Data Anlyst)

 1- Clean Code: A Handbook of Agile Software Craftsmanship by Robert C. Martin